ArtifactDB/gobbler/README.md

 For example, the latest version in `..latest` may not keep in sync when many probational versions are approved at once.
 Administrators can fix this manually by requesting a refresh of the relevant statistics.

-To refresh project usage, use the write-and-rename paradigm to create a file with the `request-refresh_usage-` prefix.
+To refresh project usage, create a file with the `request-refresh_usage-` prefix.
 This file should be JSON-formatted with the following properties:

 - `project`: string containing the name of the project.

 On success, the usage is updated and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`.

-To refresh the latest version of an asset, use the write-and-rename paradigm to create a file with the `request-refresh_latest-` prefix.
+To refresh the latest version of an asset, create a file with the `request-refresh_latest-` prefix.
 This file should be JSON-formatted with the following properties:

 - `project`: string containing the name of the project.